 Which One Should You Buy?

-- For Simplicity: For those who prefer a clean, less cluttered software experience, the OnePlus Nord 4 5G and Nothing Phone (3a) Pro are the way to go.
-Their interfaces are closer to stock Android, meaning less pre-installed bloatware and a more streamlined, intuitive user experience.
-They’re great for users who value simplicity and ease of use.
+- For Simplicity: If you want a clean software experience with less clutter, OnePlus Nord 5 5G and Nothing Phone (3a) Pro are the way to go.
+Their interfaces are closer to stock Android with less bloatware and more streamlined and intuitive experience.
+Good for those who value simplicity.

 Final Thoughts: